ribafish/slack-thread-summarizer/README.md

 ### Workflow not triggering
 - Verify Workflow is published in Slack
 - Check webhook URL is correct
-- Ensure GitHub token has Contents and Pull requests permissions
+- Ensure `KB_GITHUB_TOKEN` has Contents and Pull requests permissions
 - Review Workflow execution history in Slack

 ### GitHub Actions failing